tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/常见问题/垃圾箱相关问题_intl_en.md

 [](id:que2)
 ### What can I do to avoid emails going into spam folders?
 The best way to prevent emails from going into spam folders is to **avoid the [five cases](#case) mentioned above**.
-Whether an email goes to spam folders is connected to the email content, domain reputation, open rate, and user complaints.
+Factors including the email content, domain reputation, open rate, and user complaints affect whether an email goes to spam folders.
 Different email service providers have different spam folder policies, over which we have no control.
 However, Tencent Cloud SES can guarantee the quality of sender IPs.
 A new domain does not have reputation with email service providers, so it is normal that emails sent from it go to spam folders.
 If there is no problem with your email content, the situation will improve as long as you do a warm-up for at least one month, pay attention to the open rate, and reduce the complaint rate.

 [](id:que3)